mongodb/docs-cluster-to-cluster-sync/source/includes/sharding-warning.rst

 .. warning::

-   Syncing large document to a sharded destination cluster can cause the destination cluster to initiate chunk migration.
+   Syncing large documents to a sharded destination cluster can cause the destination cluster to initiate chunk migration.
 When the destination cluster migrates chunks during sync, it may trigger a bug that can result in data loss.